robinhuiser/sw-architecture-go/03_design_patterns/README.md

-# Chapter 1 - Building Big with Go
+# Chapter 3 - Design patterns

 My notes reading this chapter and performing the exercises.

 ## My takeaways

-* TODO